 Lap-Band surgery is a surgical weight loss procedure that consists of the placement of a silicone band around the upper part of the stomach causing a reduction in the its size.
 The band does not cause weight loss itself, but makes the patient feel fuller faster by decreasing the size of their stomach, thereby reducing the amount of food they are able to eat.
 The key to lap-band's success is that the patient undergoes a simultaneous radical diet change.
 If the patient does not stick to his or her diet and eats more food than is recommended with a lap band, this can result in food backing up into the esophagus.
 Common problems associated with lap-band use include bowel perforation, esophageal dilation, food trapping, and hiatal hernia.Metal-on-Metal Hip Replacements

 All hip replacement devices are made of two basic components: a ball compound and a socket compound that are designed to mimic the way the hip naturally works.
 The ball compound is usually made of metal or ceramic and the socket compound is usually made of plastic or ceramic.
-In the early 2000s, hip replacement devices that used metal for both components were introduced to the market, which was thought to make the device stronger and last longer.
+In the early 2000s, our Atlanta medical device injury attorneys saw that hip replacement devices that used metal for both components were introduced to the market, which was thought to make the device stronger and last longer.
 However, in many cases, tiny pieces of metal were released when the two components rubbed against each other, which caused soft tissue damage, implant loosening, and device failure.Medtronic Defibrillators

 If you have been injured by a medical device, you may be entitled to compensation through a medical malpractice claim.
 We serve the entire state of Georgia, including the following locations: Covington, Augusta, and Lagrange.
-To schedule a free consultation with an attorney, call Slappey & Sadd today at 404.255.6677 or contact us online.
+To schedule a free consultation with a medical device injury lawyer in Atlanta, call Slappey & Sadd today at 404.255.6677 or contact us online.